aleksandrakojic/YU-GO/doc/avoiding_common_attacks.md

 ## Re-Entrancy

-We use modifiers to prevent re-entrancy calls of payable functions in our contracts using the `nonReentrant` modifier from OpenZeppelin's `ReentrancyGuard` contract.
+We extensively use checks ('require') and modifiers to prevent re-entrancy calls of payable functions and some non-payable functions in our contracts.
+Our modifiers are similar to the `nonReentrant` modifier from OpenZeppelin's `ReentrancyGuard` contract.

 [Reference](https://docs.openzeppelin.com/contracts/4.x/api/security#ReentrancyGuard)
 [Reference](https://solidity-by-example.org/hacks/re-entrancy/)

 ## Pausable

 A common emergency response mechanism that can pause functionality while a remediation is pending..